Rules and Regulations

 11. The same rules and regulations that apply to regular league event matches, apply to season playoff matches.

-12. Universal Tennis Flex League managers have the final say on all playoff decisions.
+12. UTR Sports Tennis Flex League managers have the final say on all playoff decisions.

 Challenge Match Rules and Regulations